 You then have the option to stick to your favorite studio or use a service like ClassPass, so you have regular access to multiple studios and fitness clubs in your local area.
 Although a boutique studio tends to be specialized, the emergence of boutique fitness means these types of workouts are available for you to try.

 The reason why one person may love boutique fitness can also be the same reason another person might decide it’s not for them.
 Focusing on one type of workout means you can properly hone a specific skill and see how your fitness has progressed.
-Although there’s less variety than a say a multipurpose gym, it also gives a level of focus, and as a gym owner, this means you can hone in on a specific target audience.
+Although there’s less variety than a multipurpose gym, it also gives a level of focus, and as a gym owner, this means you can hone in on a specific target audience.

 If you’re in love with a particular type of fitness like dance, yoga, or cycling, you’re more likely to find your tribe and commit to a studio that’s going to enhance your love even further.
 A specialty studio is a great way to find other people that also love the same thing, further deepening that sense of community and creating the right atmosphere.